Regina Jonas: Rediscovery

 From Jonas' death until 1972 there is at least one brief mention in the Jewish press of her status as rabbi.
 In 1967, The Australian Jewish News reported on a conference of Liberal Judaism and their discussions of equality for women.
-The paper reported that a Rabbi Sanger of Berlin spoke of Regina Jonas as an ordained rabbi.
+The paper reported that a Rabbi Sanger of Berlin spoke of Jonas as an ordained rabbi.

-Following the ordination of Rabbi Sally Priesand in 1972, The American Israelite reported in July of 1973 that the only other known Jewish woman to receive ordination was Regina Jonas of Berlin.
-Also mentioned was that Jonas' thesis was titled "Can a Woman Become a Rabbi?".
+Following the ordination of Rabbi Sally Priesand in 1972, The American Israelite reported in July 1973 that the only other known Jewish woman to receive ordination was Regina Jonas of Berlin.
+Also mentioned was that Jonas' thesis was titled "Can a Woman Become a Rabbi?"

 Pnina Navè Levinson, a student of Jonas, mentions her story in a 1981 paper and subsequently, in a 1986 paper, Levinson notes that Jonas' story was never mentioned by notable individuals who were in Theresienstadt at the same time as Jonas.
-Regina Jonas is also discussed briefly in a 1984 paper by Robert Gordis who notes Jonas was an early example of the ordination of a woman as rabbi.
+Jonas is also discussed briefly in a 1984 paper by Robert Gordis who notes Jonas was an early example of the ordination of a woman as rabbi.

-Regina Jonas's literary work was rediscovered in 1991 by Dr. Katharina von Kellenbach, a researcher and lecturer in the department of philosophy and theology at St. Mary's College of Maryland, who had been born in Germany.
+Jonas's literary work was rediscovered in 1991 by Dr. Katharina von Kellenbach, a researcher and lecturer in the department of philosophy and theology at St. Mary's College of Maryland, who had been born in Germany.
 In 1991 she traveled to Germany to research material for a paper on the attitude of the religious establishment (Protestant and Jewish) to women seeking ordination in 1930s Germany.
-She found an envelope containing the only two existing photos of Regina Jonas, as well as Jonas' rabbinical diploma, teaching certificate, seminary dissertation and other personal documents, in an archive in East Berlin.
+She found an envelope containing the only two existing photos of Jonas, as well as Jonas' rabbinical diploma, teaching certificate, seminary dissertation and other personal documents, in an archive in East Berlin.
 It was newly available because of the fall of the Soviet Union and the opening of eastern Germany and other archives.
-It is largely due to von Kellenbach's discovery that Regina Jonas is now widely known.
+It is largely due to von Kellenbach's discovery that Jonas is now widely known.

-In 1999, Elisa Klapheck published a biography about Regina Jonas and a detailed edition of her thesis, "Can Women Serve as Rabbis?".
-The biography, translated into English in 2004 under the title Fräulein Rabbiner Jonas – The Story of the First Woman Rabbi, gives voice to witnesses who knew or met Regina Jonas personally as rabbi in Berlin or Theresienstadt.
+In 1999, Elisa Klapheck published a biography about Jonas and a detailed edition of her thesis, Can Women Serve as Rabbis?.
+The biography, translated into English in 2004 under the title Fräulein Rabbiner Jonas – The Story of the First Woman Rabbi, gives voice to witnesses who knew or met Jonas personally as rabbi in Berlin or Theresienstadt.
 Klapheck also described Jonas' love relationship with Rabbi Josef Norden.